Dødedans i London, Tottel

 Death speaketh to the Hermite.

-That [in] this life is* no sure heritage.
+That this life here is no sure heritage.

 Eremitten